-The information in the registry is made available to law enforcement agencies, victims, neighborhood watch groups and the general public via a website you can visit here.
+The information in the registry is made available to law enforcement agencies, victims, neighborhood watch groups and the general public via the official State of Wisconsin Offender Web Site.

 Registering as a sex offender can carry major implications and consequences that simply cannot be ignored.